 By concession, relief is now to be given, once an order specifying the foreign field has been made, back to the date on which tariffs were first received or receivable from the foreign field in question.

+Top of page

 Petroleum Revenue Tax Instalments

 FA82\Sch19\Para3(1) entitled a participator, on giving notice to the Board, to withhold the instalment due for a month under Paragraph 2 of the Schedule if, in the previous month, he did not deliver or relevantly appropriate any of the oil won from the field.